spinicist/riesling/README.md

 ## Compilation

-If you wish to compile RIESLING yourself, compilation should hopefully be straightforward.
+If you wish to compile RIESLING yourself, compilation should hopefully be straightforward as long as you have access to a C++17 compiler (GCC 8 or higher, Clang 7 or higher).
 RIESLING relies on `vcpkg` for dependency management.
 To download and compile RIESLING, follow these steps:

 0. Install the dependencies: `cmake` \& `curl` (`vcpkg` requires `curl`).